 The Master of Education - Teaching, Learning and Assessment is designed for educators who want to craft an optimal learning experience for each student, and lead in their schools, districts, and other educational environments.
 Today's learners are ever more diverse in background, culture, and learning needs.
 At the same time, standardized assessment protocols provide only a single framework on evaluation of this diversity.
 National Louis University's Teaching, Learning, and Assessment (TLA) program prepares master's degree candidates to respond to these complex realities with a holistic approach to assessing learning needs, shaping effective curricula, and supporting student success.

 NLU conveniently offers the Teaching, Learning, and Assessment (TLA) master's program as an on-campus option in Illinois, Wisconsin and Florida, as well as online.
-The Master's in Teaching, Learning, and Assessment is also offered off-site at approved school locations (Wisc.), and on-line.
+The Master's in Teaching, Learning, and Assessment is also offered off-site at approved locations in Wisconsin and Illinois.

 A graduate of the Master's in Education - Teaching, Learning and Assessment program will: